ahmadelbaba/HealthyHearts/README.md

 ## **TECHNOLOGIES USED**

 **Database and Storage:**
-PostgresSQL database will be used as the DataBase to manage the large dataset in its entirety, and will be hosted on Amazon's AWS' relational database service (RDS) .
+PostgresSQL database was used as the DataBase to manage the large dataset in its entirety, and the data is hosted on Amazon's AWS' relational database service (RDS) .
 We require a large amount of data to be stored.
 AWS provides us the capacity to store large amounts of data with public access, making it a good fit for our purposes.

 **Data Cleaning and Analysis:**
-Python and Pandas will be be used on Jupyter Notebook to clean the data and perform further exploratory analysis.
+Python and Pandas were used on Jupyter Notebook to clean the data and perform exploratory analysis.

 **Machine Learning:**
-SciKitLearn is the ML library we'll be using to create a classifier.
-Plotly and hvPlot will be utilized to help visualize the outcomes.
-We will also be using Principal Component Analysis (PCA) for fetaure reduction.
+SciKitLearn is the ML library used to create a classifier.
+Plotly and hvPlot was utilized to help visualize the outcomes.
+We also used Principal Component Analysis (PCA) for fetaure reduction.

 **Dashboard:**
-We intend to use Tableau to visualise and display the data and build an interactive dashboard.
+Tableau was used to visualise and display the data and build an interactive dashboard.

 ## **DATABASE**

-PostgreSQL will be used as the data and will be hosted on AWS.
-The database will include one table only with the variables mentioned above as columns.
+PostgreSQL was used for the data and it is hosted on AWS.
+The database includes four tables; age, gendr, race and health_info.
+These were joined in PostgreSQL.

 Click the link here to view the chosen data set summary, cleaning and initial exploratory analysis: [Healthy Hearts Data Summary](https://github.com/ahmadelbaba/HealthyHearts/blob/3a0a2f94c18134cf9dee42f743de41ecf0d15ad1/HealthyHeartsDataSummary.ipynb)